matiasmenares/Nissboard/README.md

 ### Whats is Nissboard?

-Nissboard is a realtime dashboard for Nissan (soon for others brands) made with Raspberry pi, this project tested only in Nissan Skyline R34 for a while.
+Nissboard is a realtime dashboard for Nissan (soon for others brands) made with Raspberry pi, this project has been tested only in Nissan Skyline R34 for a while.

 ## Requirements